Lewis Ginter: Death

-The death of Ginter's close companion John Pope left him noticeably distraught.
-Ginter also suffered from diabetes, and his health quickly declined before being bedridden at his Westbrook estate.
-After two months of severe debilitation, Ginter died on October 2, 1897.
-His funeral was regarded as one of the largest in Richmond's history, and about a year later his remains were placed in a private mausoleum in Hollywood Cemetery, overlooking the James River.
+John Pope's death had a profound impact on Ginter.
+He had suffered from diabetes, and his health quickly declined before becoming bedridden at his Westbrook estate.
+After two months of severe debilitation, Lewis Ginter died on October 2, 1897.
+His funeral was described as one of the largest in Richmond's history, and his remains were subsequently placed in a private mausoleum in Hollywood Cemetery, overlooking the James River.

 Legacy

 At the time of his death, Ginter had amassed one of the largest personal fortunes in the South.
-His enduring commitment to Richmond is evidenced in his significant investments in real estate, business, and most notably, his philanthropic activity.
-Even while Ginter was traveling abroad, he reportedly ordered items from Richmond to support local merchants.
+He made significant investments in real estate, business, and philanthropic activities in Richmond.
+While traveling abroad, he also reportedly ordered items from Richmond to support local merchants.
 His will included gifts to almost every charity and public institution in the city.
-The remainder of his wealth was left to his relatives, including his niece, Grace Arents, who continued in her uncle's charitable footsteps.
-Arents converted the Lakeside Wheel Club into a progressive farm known as Bloemendaal, which she later arranged to become Lewis Ginter Botanical Garden.
-She also developed St. Andrew's Episcopal Church and St. Andrew's School, built playgrounds, and funded numerous schools and medical institutions.
-In 1897, the Richmond Dispatch praised Ginter as "one whose public spirit and broad charity have made his name familiar and honored throughout this city, which he loved so well, did so much to build up and beautify."
+The remainder of his wealth was left to his relatives, including his niece, Grace Arents, who used her considerable inheritance to fund numerous philanthropic causes herself.
+She converted the Lakeside Wheel Club into a progressive farm known as Bloemendaal, which she later arranged to become Lewis Ginter Botanical Garden.
+She developed St. Andrew's Episcopal Church and St. Andrew's School, built playgrounds, and funded schools and medical institutions.

+In 1897, the Richmond Dispatch praised Lewis Ginter as "one whose public spirit and broad charity have made his name familiar and honored throughout this city, which he loved so well, did so much to build up and beautify".